-Changing lives through music!
+Changing lives through music and art!

 To bring joy into people’s lives, to create meaningful connections between people and to help people know their worth and reach their potential – through music.

 It is a research-based practice and profession by a university-trained professional who is registered with the Australian Music Therapy Association Inc.

 Registered music therapists (RMT) draw on an extensive body of research and are bound by a code of ethics that informs their practice.”

 As defined by the Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA), “practitioners calling themselves art therapists have been trained to work therapeutically using the visual arts, including drawing, painting, and sculpture.”

 Registered arts therapists must complete a minimum two years Masters degree, complete a minimum of 750 hours of supervised clinical placement, hold a professional membership with ANZACATA, and complete continuing professional development and work under a code of ethics.

 Art therapy is a nonverbal creative therapy.
 Some goal areas that art therapy can address are increasing emotion regulation skills, improving social skills, expressing difficult feelings non-verbally, increasing self-awareness and improving communication skills.

 Music and art therapy are covered under the NDIS and Newcastle Music Therapy is a registered NDIS provider with existing NDIS clients who tell us they greatly benefit from the support they receive through music and art therapy.